 Notification of Absence

-- To report your leave if you expect to be out of work for more than three days, you must report your leave to Matrix Absence Management to initiate your request for a leave of absence
+- If you expect to be out of work for more than three consecutive scheduled workdays, you must report your leave to Matrix Absence Management to initiate your request for a leave of absence.

-It is an employee’s responsibility to contact Matrix Absence Management.
+It is an employee’s responsibility to contact Matrix Absence Management to file a claim.
 Payment for Short-Term Disability benefits is authorized by Human Resources; benefits are available only to an employee who is under a certified physician’s care.
 A physician’s verification of the employee's illness will be requested by Matrix Absence Management.
 If false claims for Short-Term Disability benefits are discovered at any time, or an employee fails to report to work on the first regularly scheduled workday following an absence under the Short-Term Disability Program, he/she will be subject to disciplinary action up to and including termination of employment.